GovTechSG/govtech-free-access/home.md

 **Help us improve**

 Whether you’re already part of the pilot or hoping to join in the future, we’d love to hear your feedback: https://go.gov.sg/free-access-feedback.
 Please take 5 minutes to share your feedback.
 This will help us understand what’s working, what’s not, and how we can support you better.

-## Name change

-The Product Development Tools initative has been renamed to Free Access.
-This change better reflects the programme's core purpose: providing eligible GovTechies with free access to essential development tools.

-While the name has changed, the initiative's objectives, benefits, scope, and operations remain the same.
-It will continue to be centrally funded by GovTech and managed by the CIO Office and Core Engineering Productivity teams.
-Eligible staff will still access the same tools through the same process, supporting GovTech's commitment to streamlined workflows and enhanced productivity.

 <!--